Phuluso/Technical_Interview_PN_202402/Scenarios/System/SystemDesign/Answer.md

 After the above has been discovered, an analysis and design of the requirements needs to be done where the 'HOW' is modeled then after, the focus would shift to implementing the solution.

+The requirements and plan should be documented and centralized for reference.

 Below is an outline of the approach.

 # Analysis & Design